bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Replace icon preview() calls with render() calls - 08/07/2025
+Updated all components to use Icon component's render() method instead of preview() method:
+1. Modified FloatingActionButton.kt to use icon.render().invoke(this) instead of creating an intermediate HTMLElement
+2. Updated NavLink.kt to use the Icon component's render() method instead of directly creating a span element
+3. Updated EditorScaffold.kt to use the Icon component's render() method for the menu icon
+4. Added comments to explain the changes

+This change improves the component architecture by ensuring that all icons are rendered consistently using the Icon component's render() method.
+This eliminates the need for intermediate HTMLElements and makes the code more concise and maintainable.
+It also follows the project's guidelines of using render() methods for embedding components within other components' preview() blocks.

 ## Update Typography icon logic to use attribute-based styling - 08/06/2025
 Updated the Typography CSS objects icon logic to use attribute-based styling instead of class-based styling:
 1. Modified Typography.kt to change icon selectors from class-based (".$ICON") to attribute-based ("[$ICON]")